WingRiders/cab-backend/README.md

 # CAB Backend
 [![Docker Pulls](https://img.shields.io/docker/pulls/wingriders/cab-backend?style=for-the-badge&logo=docker&logoColor=ffffff&color=05bf75)](https://hub.docker.com/r/wingriders/cab-backend)

 Custom backend for CAB, written in TypeScript using PostgreSQL for data storage.
-Core highlights
+Core highlights:

-- ⚖️ Light-weight, syncs the bare minimum - block slots and hashes, tx hashes of submitted transactions, and used addresses
+- ⚖️ Lightweight and efficient: Syncs essential data, including block slots and hashes, tx hashes of submitted transactions, used addresses, and unspent transaction outputs (UTxOs).
-- ♻️ For other data uses [Ogmios Ledger State Queries](https://ogmios.dev/mini-protocols/local-state-query/), such as UTxOs, protocol params, or current reward account summaries
+- ♻️ Leverages Ogmios for additional data: Uses [Ogmios Ledger State Queries](https://ogmios.dev/mini-protocols/local-state-query/), for protocol parameters, reward account summaries, and other required information.
-- 🚀 Fast to sync data, preprod can be synced from Genesis in under 15 minutes on a laptop
+- 🛠️ Optimized UTxO management: Indexes all transaction outputs while periodically pruning spent transaction outputs to maintain performance and minimize storage requirements.

 ## Why another indexer / backend service?
-We evaluated other alternatives out there and from those none just fit our needs.
-We use CAB with our backend mainly for agents (off-chain component to smart contracts) and enabling users to connect directly with Ledger / Trezor to our dApp.
-With that in mind:
-- [cardano-db-sync](https://github.com/IntersectMBO/cardano-db-sync) is a monolith and great when you need all the data from the blockchain in a DB, however it takes up a lot of space and resources and is not the cheapest to run.
+We evaluated several alternatives but found none that fit our specific needs for integrating CAB with our backend.
+Our focus is on supporting off-chain agents for smart contracts and enabling users to connect directly to our dApp using hardware wallets like Ledger and Trezor.
+Here’s how other solutions compared:

+- [cardano-db-sync](https://github.com/IntersectMBO/cardano-db-sync): A comprehensive solution for storing all blockchain data in a database.
+While powerful, it is resource-heavy, consumes significant storage, and is costly to operate, making it overkill for our use case.
-- [kupo](https://github.com/CardanoSolutions/kupo) is nice, but lacked some features around address discovery that we wanted
+- [kupo](https://github.com/CardanoSolutions/kupo): A lightweight indexer with great performance but lacking features for address discovery, which we needed.
-- other indexers we evaluated were also either too feature-full for our needs or too minimal

-We came to the conclusion that we actually don't need an indexer of all UTxOs as we can just use the State Query from Ogmios.
-Yes, we acknowledge that querying UTxOs from Ogmios can be slower than for example querying them from an indexer like Kupo.
-However, the difference is not terrible and with the non-frequent usage of the backend it actually makes sense to cut down on storage costs in favor of slighlty slower UTxO queries.

-So the resulting backend is a bundle of a simple indexer, that aggregates used addresses, tx hashes of submitted transactions, and a wrapper around some required Ogmios queries.
-This results in a relatively low-profile, easy to maintain, and fast backend.
+To address these gaps, we built a custom backend tailored to our needs.
+It combines a simple UTxO indexer with periodic pruning of spent transaction outputs.
+Key features include:

+**Address discovery and transaction tracking:** The indexer aggregates used addresses and tx hashes of submitted transactions.

+**Ogmios integration:** For cases where direct state queries suffice, our backend wraps essential Ogmios queries.

+**Lightweight and efficient:** By keeping only unspent transaction outputs and periodically removing spent ones, we avoid the storage and resource bloat of full indexers while maintaining high performance.

 ## Deployment
 We provide Docker images for CAB Backend.
 There are individual tags for releases and the `latest` tag on Docker Hub mirrors the state of the `main` branch.